harveyl888/barRating/README.md

 -   `includeEmpty`: Include an empty rating.
 Further information on these parameters can be found at http://antenna.io/demo/jquery-bar-rating/examples/.

-In addition, the htmlwidget exposes several methods which cab be called as follows:
+The widget can be used in a shiny app using `barRatingOutput('id')` which exposes the rating value as `input$id_select`.

--   barRatingUpdate(id, value, session) : Update value of widget id.
+In addition, the htmlwidget exposes several methods which can be called as follows:

--   barRatingClear(id, session) : Clear a widget by reseting to initialRating if one has been specified or lowest value which can be an empty value if includeEmpty is true.
+-   `barRatingUpdate(id, value, session)` : Update value of widget id.
--   barRatingReadonly(id, session) : If true then widget is read only.
+-   `barRatingClear(id, session)` : Clear a widget by reseting to initialRating if one has been specified or lowest value which can be an empty value if includeEmpty is true.

-The value of the htmlwidget x is stored under x_select
+-   `barRatingReadonly(id, session)` : If true then widget is read only.

 An shiny example, highlighting some of the features, can be found at ./inst/htmlwidgets/examples/shiny_example_01/